openxpki/openxpki-docker/README.md

 ## Automatic import of certificates

-On startup, new certificates and matching keys get imported if they are placed in `openxpki-config/ca/[REALM]/` and file names match one of the following patterns (case insensitive):
+If you start the container using the provider startup.sh script, new certificates and matching keys get imported if they are placed in `openxpki-config/ca/[REALM]/` and file names match one of the following patterns (case insensitive):

 `[...]_[REALM]_ROOT_CA[_[...]].crt` for root certificates `[...]_[REALM]_ISSUING_CA[_[...]].crt` for signer certificates